TheRacetrack/racetrack/docs/development/plugins-job-types.md

 - You MAY implement [swagger](https://swagger.io/tools/swagger-ui/) documentation for your endpoints on root endpoint.
 - You MAY implement `/metrics` endpoint for exposing [Prometheus](https://prometheus.io/) metrics.
 - You MAY expose any other endpoints.
+- Job MAY read its name from `JOB_NAME` environment variable applied by infrastructure plugin.
+- Job MAY read its version from `JOB_VERSION` environment variable applied by infrastructure plugin.
+- Job MAY read its manifest YAML from `JOB_MANIFEST_YAML` environment variable applied by infrastructure plugin.
 - Calls from jobs to other jobs SHOULD be made by importing a dedicated function from the job type plugin's library ([example](https://github.com/TheRacetrack/plugin-python-job-type/blob/29f9ecc04b182072f3549c82923e252728bd7b61/sample/python-chain/entrypoint.py#LL9C19-L9C83)).